-High frequency words, or sight words, are words that appear most commonly on texts and reading material.
+High frequency words, or sight words, appear most commonly in texts and reading material.
 In fact, according to publishing company Scholastic, sight words account for up to 75% of the words used in children’s printed material.
-As parents, our goal should ideally be for our child to recognize every word on the High frequency words list at first sight, in order to make reading and writing a more efficient process.
+As parents, our goal should ideally be for our child to recognise every word on the High frequency words list at first sight to do reading and writing a more efficient process.

-The concept of the high frequency words list was first founded by Professor and Author Edward William Dolch, who compiled words into five levels for children to learn by sight.
-These compromise of words such as ‘the’, ‘there’, ‘was’, ‘so’, ‘if’ – seemingly easy words that are difficult to illustrate, and can sometimes defy standard phonetic rules.
+The concept of the high-frequency words list was first founded by Professor and Author Edward William Dolch, who compiled words into five levels for children to learn by sight.
+These compromise of terms such as ‘the’, ‘there’, ‘was’, ‘so’, ‘if’ – are seemingly easy, difficult to illustrate and can sometimes defy standard phonetic rules.

 - functioning as an effective strategy for acting as a bridge and helping to decode unknown words.

-- High frequency words also provide clues to the context of the text, and especially if accompanied by pictures, your child will be able to decode what the story is about and may even learn new words.
+- High frequency words also provide clues to the context of the text, especially if accompanied by pictures, your child can decode what the story is about and may even learn new words.

-You should ideally plan to have your child recognize 10–15 sight words before phonics instruction of whole words begin, but after your child knows all the letter names and sounds as children who have not learned letters will inevitably struggle in identifying them by sight.
+You should ideally plan to have your child recognise 10 to 15 sight words before phonics instruction of whole words begin.
+But do this after your child knows all the letter names and sounds because children who have not learned letters will inevitably struggle in identifying them by sight.

 These words will also be introduced and practised in school, and supplementing their learning at home will aid your child to pick them up faster.
 A chart of the first 100 high frequency words can be found here (go ahead and print this out):

-Now that you have your high-frequency words list, how do you go about teaching your child these common sight words?
+Now that you have your high-frequency words list, how do you teach your child these common sight words?

-There are several ways in which you could incorporate these words into your child’s learning.
+You could incorporate these words into your child’s learning in several ways.
 Always start small, with around three to five words, and mix them up with familiar words as you go.

 Here are a few ways in which you can teach your children sight words: